adparlor/conduit/README.md

 ```

 The Cassandra host settings are in the /api/config.yml file, currently set to localhost, but you can provide changes to that file to supply a different host.

+## License

+Conduit is released under the MIT License.